 Which Boost should you choose?
-Ultra Boost, Pure Boost or Solar Boost?
+Ultra Boost, Pure Boost, Solar Boost or 'UB19'?

 Not only did adidas top the US sneaker charts in 2016, beating Nike to the top shoe spot for the first time in more than a decade, but in ‘Boost’ it owns the most popular innovation in sneakers, beloved by sneakerheads and athletes alike.

-Whilst launch hype has centred on new Ultra Boosts and NMDs, the Boost family has steadily grown, and the new men’s Pure Boost DPR that launched on May 18th 2017 is the latest and greatest addition.
+Whilst launch hype has centred on new Ultra Boosts and NMDs, the Boost family has steadily grown, and the new men’s Pure Boost DPR that launched in May 2017 is the latest and greatest addition.
 I received a sample pair this week to test ahead of the launch.

 First up, as you can see from the images, they have a nice sleek, streamlined silhouette, with a two-toned grey knit upper, clean white Boost midsole and lower offset.

 Discover: Women's adidas Ultra Boost | adidas ultra boost Men's